Skip to main content

 Welcome to the Office of the State Actuary’s risk assessment.
 This webpage summarizes the results of possible future funding outcomes for the Washington State pension plans administered by the Department of Retirement Systems.
 We created this risk assessment to help stakeholders understand the potential likelihood of adverse outcomes in the plans under current law.

 Risk assessments are an important consideration when viewing valuation and projection results.
 The Background section of our most recent Assumptions and Methods for Valuation Projections Model webpage summarizes the difference between valuations and projections.
-Both valuations and projections are valuable tools, but they rely on fixed assumptions that could play out differently than we expect.
-Risk assessments highlight the impacts on key funding measures, such as funded status and contribution rates, when actual plan experience varies from assumed plan experience.
+Valuations and deterministic (or best estimate) projections are valuable tools but they assume future experience is consistent with our best estimate assumptions.
+Another tool is our risk assessment which highlights the impacts on key funding measures, such as funded status and contribution rates, when actual plan experience varies from assumed plan experience.

 This assessment focuses on the uncertainty in future plan experience related to investment returns.
 Investment risk is one of the greatest risks to the affordability and solvency of the Washington State pension plans, because their funding relies heavily on investment returns.
 Over the past 20 years across all plans, investment returns have comprised roughly 70% of the pension fund’s total income.
 If investment returns are lower than expected, it often results in an increase to member and employer contribution rates to offset the lower than assumed investment assets.

 The risk measures presented below demonstrate the likelihood of 2,000 simulated scenarios resulting in the identified risk emerging when the investment experience varies annually.
-Using the drop-down options, readers can choose to see a risk measures for Open Plans - Funded Status, Open Plans - Contribution Rates, and Closed Plans - Funded Status Measure.
+Using the drop-down option, readers can choose to see a risk assessment of Open Plans & Funded Status Measure, Open Plans & Contribution Rate Measure, or Closed Plans & Contribution Rate Measure.

-This webpage was last updated in the winter of 2024 using the results of our June 30, 2023, Valuation Projections model.
+This webpage was last updated in the fall of 2025 using the results of our June 30, 2024, Valuation Projections model.
 See the Notes and Disclosures section at the bottom of this webpage for more information on our stochastic modeling assumptions and methods, as well as information on the use of this risk assessment.
 For information on other types of pension risk, see our Commentary on Risk webpage.

 Measures and Assessment